 Stay: Waterwheel holiday cottage in the Forest of Bowland (with an exclusive discount for Takethefamily readers), or the Inn at Whitewell.

 Firework Festival Weekend, West Midlands Safari Park, Worcestershire

 Two nights of fireworks, bonfires, late-night rides and themed music at this drive-through zoo will be accompanied by access to the animatronic Land of the Living Dinosaurs displays, Reptile World, Twilight Cave, SeaQuarium and Creepy Crawlies and the chance to watch a sea-lion show (the wildlife park itself will be closed).
 Other frivolities include a hog roast and a disco in Tree Tops pavilion.

 Stay: The Elms County House Hotel & Spa.

 Guy Fawkes Festival & Fireworks, Royal Gunpowder Mills, Essex

 Nowhere could be a more fitting location for a firework display than a former gunpowder factory – and at this historic site in Waltham Abbey you can also watch a theatre and science shows, mingle with 17th-century characters and try out the funfair rides.

 This vast estate comprising the National Motor Museum, Palace House and Gardens, Beaulieu Abbey and the World of Top Gear is hosting an event that opens in the daytime, giving you time to explore one or more of the attractions or just enjoy the old-time fairground rides, including a big wheel, gallopers and a coconut shy.
 In the evening there’s Music from the Movies themed fireworks (dress up as a film character to with in with a chance of a prize) and live entertainment.

-Stay: New Park Manor Hotel or Go Active Oakdene Forest.
+Stay: New Park Manor Hotel.